 Create.
 Promote.
 Analyze.
-The new advertising major in the School of Media and Communication is an interdisciplinary program empowering students to be adaptable in the fast-changing media environment.
+Advertising is at the heart of today’s popular culture.
+The advertising major (or minor) in the School of Media and Communication at Bowling Green State University is an interdisciplinary Advertising program equipping students to be adaptable in today’s fast-changing media environment.

 Internships and Careers